-General training courses in the first semester of the first year of the Bachelor¿s programme are common to all students in the Faculty of Philosophy, Arts and Letters.
+General training courses in the first semester of the first year of the Bachelor; s programme are common to all students in the Faculty of Philosophy, Arts and Letters.
 This makes it easier to change to another programme in the Faculty at the end of this semester.

-One course from:

-S LTECO1210 Questions of Religious Sciences: Biblical Readings Geert Van Oyen Questions of Religious Sciences: Reflections about Christian Faith Jean Leclercq 15h 2 Credits 1q Control Control Questions of Religious Sciences: Reflections about Christian Faith Jean Leclercq 15h 2 Credits 1q Streco1230 Questions of Religious Sciences: Questions about Ethics Emil Piront 15h 2 Credits 2q
+O One course fr om : Streco1210 Questions of Religious Sciences: Biblical Readings Geert.Vanoyen 15h 2 Credits 1q Streco1220 Questions of Religious Sciences: Reflections about Christian Faith Jean.Leclercq 15h 2 Credits 1q Streco1230 Questions of Religious Sciences: Questions about Ethics Serge.Maucq 15h 2 Credits 2q